George Schall 1 3 4

 - Died: 6 Dec 1802, Earl Twp., Berks, PA at age 67 1 5

 - Buried: Boyertown: Hill Church Union Cemetery, Berks, PA

 Noted events in his life were:

-• Immigration, 7 Sep 1748, Philadelphia, Philadelphia, PA.
+1. He immigrated on 7 Sep 1748 to Philadelphia, Philadelphia, PA.
 6 7 Tobias Schall, age 42, arrived in the ship Hampshire, Thomas Cheesman, Captain, from Rotterdam, last from Falmouth.
 With him was his wife and son George.

 Peter Ehret first appears in Pennsylvania records in the Colebrookdale Township tax list, Berks County, 1752.
 In the records of Oley Hills Church, Berks County, is the baptism of John George Ehret, May 26, 1754, son of Peter Erred and wife Maria Christina, both Reformed.
 Sponsors were George Schall, single son of Tobias Schall, and Eva Barbara, single daughter of Stephan Hauck.
 Tobias Schall (No. 72 above) also from Mittelschefflenz, had emigrated in 1748 and settled in the Dryville, Berks County, area and appears in the Mertz's (Beaver Creek) church register.